 How to Support the Black Community in Chicago Right Now

-Support local nonprofits & community efforts
+Give to local nonprofits & community efforts

-Chicago is home to scores of more formal organizations fighting the good fight.
-My Block, My Hood, My City, founded by lauded activist Jahmal Cole, has thrown its all behind a small business relief fund dedicated to assisting Southside spots in need.
-The site provides opportunities to donate, volunteer, or request relief for a business in need.
-Rebuild the Hood, Inc. is also stepping up to the plate.
+Online fundrives are a great place to begin your search.
+GoFundMe continues to be an excellent resource for tracking down worthy causes, many created and maintained by motivated residents within the community.
+West Side heavy hitters Earth’s Remedies has given their original Save the West Side, Chicago initiative a 2021 makeover, funnelling new contributions into assisting neighborhood students and their families as they enter another semester of e-learning.
+Another GoFundMe effort, the Chicago Artists Relief Fund is soliciting donations to fuel a fifth round of microgrants supporting the greater Chicago arts community with priority given to BIPOC applicants.
+Rebuild the Hood is similarly stepping up to the plate.
 Committed to revitalizing distressed communities by backing small business and real estate ventures, the 501(c)(3) non profit is attempting to raise $50,000 via their GoFundMe initiative, Black Business Boost: Chicago.
 “In light of the COVID-19 pandemic and the civil unrest as a result of the murders of Ahmaud Arbery, Breonna Taylor and George Floyd, it is more important than EVER to unite and agree to rebuild Black owned businesses,” states the group’s Facebook page.

-Donate to restaurants & bars
+Keep Black-owned restaurants & bars afloat

 A longtime vocal advocate for diversity within the hospitality industry, Causing a Stir is another fantastic resource for learning how to get involved in supporting Black-owned businesses and workers around Chicago and beyond.
 Co-founders and accomplished bartenders Alexis Brown and Ariel Neil have spent years promoting inclusion and spurring critical discussion about race and gender behind the bar on both a local and national scale.